 During Q1 2012, the Company completed a program of detailed ground magnetic and IP/Resistivity surveys at Caballos to define drill targets.
 On March 1, 2012, the Company announced that the program had resulted in the discovery of a large copper-gold porphyry target.
 The magnetic core of the interpreted porphyry system, 300 m by 800 m in dimensions, is largely covered by talus.

 The IP/Resistivity survey, conducted by Quantec Geoscience, shows a large chargeability high that closely correlates with the interpreted magnetic porphyry core.
 Talus fine sampling has been completed in the southern half of the porphyry target, defining an 1,100 m by 400 m area with elevated with copper geochemistry (+50 ppm Cu envelope with a high of 1667 ppm Cu) and, in an overlapping but slightly reduced area, a gold geochemical anomaly (+20 ppb Au envelope with a high of 149 ppb Au), both centered on the quartz-magnetite stockwork exposure.

 In 2016, two small licenses within the property were terminated.
-As a result, the Company's total land holdings in the prospective Caballos district stands at approximately 20,884 ha.
+As a result, the Company now has an exclusive right to licenses totaling approximately 20,884 ha in the prospective Caballos district.